brainyjosh/okuna-www/public/docs/COMMUNITY_GUIDELINES.md

 * Sex
 * Sexual orientation

-Ideologies that by nature are not embracing, or tolerant of, these differences such as nazism or neo-nazism have no place—and never will have—at Okuna.
+Ideologies that by nature are not embracing, or tolerant of, these differences such as nazism or neo-nazism have no place—and never will have—at Estaterally.
 This includes sharing associated symbols or imagery.

 ## 🏷 Drop the labels and stereotypes